40 under 40 — Matt Carnovale

 Delta Chi, 2012 — Recognized in: 2018

-Matthew also served as Executive Director for the Washington Scholars Fellowship Program.
+Matthew also served as executive director for the Washington Scholars Fellowship Program.
 During his time, he helped over 100 young people obtain internships and professional development during a semester program.
 This group included over 40 brothers in Zeta Psi.
-Members of the program have obtained internships at prestigious organizations such as the Heritage Foundation, State Department, Department of Defense, and the Center for Strategic and International Studies, among many others.
+Members of the program have obtained internships at prestigious organizations such as The Heritage Foundation, the State Department, the Department of Defense and the Center for Strategic and International Studies, among many others.

 Professionally, Matt works for the largest center-right non-profit in the country, The Seminar Network successfully connects donors with opportunities to advance a free and open society.
 The group, founded in 2003 by Charles Koch, raises hundreds of millions of dollars.
 As the manager of Member Relations and Recruitment, he’s been integral in the raising of millions over the last two years in the position and works with some of the most successful business leaders in the country.
 As a member of the finance committee for the international fraternity, Matt tries to leverage his experience at one of Washington, DC’s top fundraising departments for the benefit of the fraternity.
 Matt is very passionate about his work, and it is readily apparent to those around him.